-The SSA will factor in all of these variables in order to make a determination.
+The Social Security Administration will factor in all of these variables in order to make a determination.
 For people over 50, the Medical-Vocational Grid may be more lenient.
-This is because the SSA categorizes people from age 50-54 as “closely approaching advanced age.”
+This is because the Social Security Administration categorizes people from age 50-54 as “closely approaching advanced age.”

 At Chermol & Fishman, LLC, we help individuals of all ages in the Philadelphia metro area, eastern Pennsylvania, New Jersey, and Delaware.
 We understand the Disability over 50 Program.
 If you are over the age of 50 and are currently unable to work, we encourage you to call or contact our office now for a free consultation.